Primatene Mist Side Effects

 Applies to epinephrine: injection injectable, injection solution

-Along with its needed effects, epinephrine (the active ingredient contained in Primatene Mist) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, epinephrine (the active ingredient contained in Primatene Mist) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking epinephrine:Incidence not known
+If any of the following side effects occur while taking epinephrine, check with your doctor immediately:Incidence not known

 - Abnormal or decreased touch sensation